 - Common symptoms of CJD, you can read our Clinical Symptoms of CJD page.

-Please click here to listen to the Neurology® podcast interview with Brian Appleby, M.D., in which the Center's most recently published research on the Neurology Journal website, titled "Diagnosis of prion diseases by RT-QuIC results in improved surveillance" is discussed.
+- Please click here to listen to the Neurology® podcast interview with Brian Appleby, M.D., in which the Center's published research on the Neurology Journal website, titled "Diagnosis of prion diseases by RT-QuIC results in improved surveillance" is discussed.

 If you want to learn more about CSF and RT-QuIC testing, you can visit and read the Cerebrospinal Fluid Diagnostic Tests page on our website.